3v3rp3ss/theHive-Custom-Templates/README.md

 Click the “Import template” button:

-When the “Imp[ort Case Template” window opens, you can drop one or more JSON  files (or navigate to it) to prepare for the import:
+When the “Import Case Template” window opens, you can drop one or more JSON  files (or navigate to it) to prepare for the import:

 If your template uploads successfully, there will be green notification bars in the lower left; these will be red if there is an error, along with a brief statement pertaining to the error.